greywolff711/Movie-meter/README.md

 # Movie-meter
-Movie rating app made using springboot and react
+Movie rating app made using Spring Boot and react

-npm start from client
+npm start from client folder<br>
-to call APIs by start the springboot from backend folder
+to call APIs by starting the spring boot from backend folder